gdhorne/alc-in-a-box/alc/README.md

 ### Usage

 This application requires [Alpine Linux](https://alpinelinux.org) and is intended to be run within a container.
-See the [repository](https://gitlab.com/gregory/alc-in-a-box) for detailed instructions.
-The standalone container includes the code and data from the [repository](https://gitlab.com/gregoryhorne/alc).
+See the [repository](https://gitlab.com/gdhorne/alc-in-a-box) for detailed instructions.

 ### Caveat